OpenMage/rfcs/draft/0000-translatable-strings-rule.md

 ### 1. Do not modify translatable strings in PHP files, only in CSV files

 **PRO**: It doesn't break language packs, which, important to re-state, we do not have control over.
+It complies with key/id based translation standards.
 **CON**: It doesn't look as clean as option 2.
 Language packs will still be technically working but they may need a "refinement" update anyway.

 **Exception**: if changing a translatable string changes its meaning significantly, then this solution shouldn't be applied and the change should be considered a breaking change.